textileio/community/docs/hub/app-apis.md

 1. Developer owned.
 If you use an account key with the Buckets or ThreadDB APIs, the data will be linked directly to your account.
 2. Org owned.
 If you create an account key using the --org flag, the Buckets and Threads will be linked to the organization.
 3. User owned.
-If you create a user key, Textile allows your app to provision new Buckets and Threads on behalf of your users.
+If you create a user group key, Textile allows your app to provision new Buckets and Threads on behalf of your users.
 This data will be signed and owned by your end-users and only accessible to them.

 Developers can specify the *context* to customize exactly *how* resources (e.g., storage, networking, etc) are used/allocated within their own apps, and which of the three above ownership strategies are applied.
 This Conext API allows a developer to shift what role they are using to access the remote Hub APIs.
 This is interesting because a developer is able to access Hub resources as themselves (i.e., the developer), with all the administrative capabilities that entails, or as users of their app, which are sandboxed but able to create Threads (and Buckets) of their own *within* that user-scoped sandbox.